simonpcouch/simonpcouch/README.md

-# simon—@simonpcouch

-i'm simon (he/him), an R developer and statistics student, currently working on my undergrad in math/statistics at reed college in portland, oregon.🐛
+i'm simon (he/him), an R developer and statistics student, currently working on my undergrad in math/statistics at reed college.🐛

 -----------